oroinc/documentation/backend/entities/customize-datagrids/backend/datasources/orm.rst

 ORM Datasource
 ===============

-This datasource provides an adapter to allow accessing data from the doctrine ORM using the doctrine query builder.
+This datasource provides an adapter to access data from the doctrine ORM using the doctrine query builder.
 You can configure a query using the ``query`` param under the source tree.
-This query will be converted via |YamlConverter| to doctrine ``QueryBuilder`` object.
+This query will be converted via |YamlConverter| to the doctrine ``QueryBuilder`` object.

 **Example**

 .. code-block:: yaml

     datagrids:
         DATAGRID_NAME_HERE: